-Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
-My apologies for any strange sentences and funny mistakes that may have been generated during the process.
-If you are reading French, click on the French flag below to access the original and correct text:Â
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

 The Caribbean Sea, a change from Asia!
 In Mexico, I couldn't miss the island of Cozumel, a famous diving spot.